About The Silver Serpent

 Risk Scaling

-Increasing or decreasing risk based on predefined conditions such as equity level, drawdown or setup performance.
+Increasing or decreasing risk based on predefined conditions such as equity, drawdown or setup performance.

 Setup

-A specific predefined trading condition that allows a trade to be taken.
+A predefined trading condition that allows a trade to be taken.

 Sharpe Ratio

 A measure of return relative to volatility.
-In this dashboard, Sharpe Ratio / Trade measures consistency on a per-trade basis.
+In the dashboard, it is shown on a per-trade basis.

 Statistical Edge

-A repeatable advantage that is expected to produce positive results over a large enough sample of trades.
+A repeatable advantage expected to produce positive results over a large enough sample of trades.

 Trading Dashboard

-A performance display showing key metrics such as return, win rate, drawdown, profit factor and executed trades.
+A performance display showing key metrics such as return, win rate, drawdown and executed trades.

 Win Rate